Dual D-Brane Actions in Nonrelativistic String Theory: Conclusions

 \section{Conclusions}

 In this paper, we generalized the worldvolume actions that describe D-branes in nonrelativistic string theory by including RR potentials.
 Using nonrelativistic D-branes as probes, we initiated a systematic classification of duality transformations for D-brane actions with diverse worldvolume dimensions in nonrelativistic string theory.
-These results are further corroborated by performing the stringy and membrane limits of relativistic string and M-theory, respectively.
+This study uncovers a class of nonrelativistic duality transformations that are distinct in nature from the ones in relativistic string theory, and lead to novel dual D-brane actions.
+These results are further corroborated by carefully performing the stringy and membrane limits of relativistic string and M-theory, respectively.
+Such limits involve nontrivial cancellations among the background metric, Kalb-Ramond and RR fields and elegantly reproduce the finite dual D-brane actions that we found from the first principles method.
 A general $p$-brane limit of the associated relativistic D$p$-brane action has been considered in Appendix \ref{app:dpbpbncg}, leading to other corners of relativistic string/M-theory that exhibit nonrelativistic behaviors.

 While our analyses focused on the bosonic sector, we have not addressed the structure of the fermionic sector for the full supersymmetric \g brane action propagating on a supergravity background that generalizes the string Newton-Cartan geometry.~\footnote{See \cite{Bergshoeff:2021tfn} for a supersymmetrization of string Newton-Cartan geometry.} For example, it is important to understand how to incorporate local kappa symmetry for \g D-actions, which arise in the nonrelativistic string limit of the kappa-symmetric relativistic D-brane constructed in \cite{Aganagic:1996pe, Aganagic:1996nn}.
 Also see \cite{Gomis:2004pw, Gomis:2005bj, Kamimura:2005rz, Gomis:2005pg} for previous works on the kappa-symmetric nonrelativistic $p$-brane action that arises as the $p$-brane limit of the relativistic $p$-brane.
 The supersymmetric generalization of the $p$-brane limit in flat spacetime is studied in \cite{Gomis:2004pw}, and its curved-spacetime generalization is recently introduced in \cite{Bergshoeff:2021tfn}.